 You might want to think about your choice of pasta sauces as well, as a smooth shape goes well with butter based sauces that the pasta can really absorb.

-I was feeling like some comfort food, and realized this traditional recipe is a wonderful new alternative to Mac and Cheese.
-It is rich and creamy and very easy to make…with only a few ingredients, you can have this pasta dish on the table for dinner in only a few minutes.
+When you are in the mood for some pasta grannies comfort food, look no further than this traditional Italian recipe that makes a wonderful alternative to Mac and Cheese.
+We are always on the lookout for recipes that are rich and creamy and very easy to make… and even better if they have only a few ingredients like this one!
+You can have this egg pasta recipe on the table for dinner in under an hour.

-As another alternative, you can cook the pasta very al dente, and then toss it in the sauce, put it all in a baking dish and bake it in the oven to make a delicious pasta al forno.
-Either way, it is creamy and delicious and will satisfy your craving for a comforting pasta dish.
+As an alternative, instead of making a pasta asciutta you can put the pasta in boiling water but leave it very al dente before tossing it in the sauce and putting it all in a baking dish.
+You can then bake it in the oven to make a delicious pasta al forno.
+Either way, it is creamy and delicious and will satisfy your craving for a comfort food pasta meal.